collegeconnect/CollegeConnect/README.md

 ### For first time Contributors

-First time contributors can read [CONTRIBUTING.md](/CONTRIBUTING.md) file for help regarding creating issues and sending pull requests.
+First-time contributors can read [CONTRIBUTING.md](/CONTRIBUTING.md) file for help regarding creating issues and sending pull requests.

 ### Branch Policy

 We have the following branches

  * **development**<br>All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
-For PRs to be accepted to  development branch they must pass a build check and a unit-test check following which an apk will be generated under [action artifacts](https://github.com/sakshampruthi/CollegeConnect/actions) for testing.
+For PRs to be accepted to the development branch they must pass a build check and a unit-test check following which an apk will be generated under [action artifacts](https://github.com/sakshampruthi/CollegeConnect/actions) for testing.
  * **master**<br>This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update and make a release.

 ### Code practices